 She has added many certifications over the past 10 years including Specialist in Fitness Nutrition and enjoys helping others learn how to optimize their health and performance from the inside out.
 She knows what we put into our bodies we get back out.
 This includes our thoughts and as she embarked on her Yoga Teacher Training journey in 2020 with Gillian Taylor, after practicing yoga for five years, she quickly found the spiritual connection that she had always heard about.
 The mind/body/breath connection has become so powerful and life-changing that her whole perspective on her personal practice has shifted.
 She strives to always deliver a challenging, creative, and unique flow to her students and encourages them to not take it all too seriously, to just have fun, be present and enjoy each moment.

-Ultimately her travels led her to Palm Coast Florida where she returned to her love of movement and mind body connection through yoga and embarked on her 200hr YTT under Gillian Taylor, founder of One Love Yoga.
+Ultimately her travels led her to Palm Coast, Florida where she returned to her love of movement and mind body connection through yoga.
+In 2020, Maggie completed her RYT200 under Gillian Taylor, founder of One Love Yoga.